Ayano-Keiko/LLMFromScratch/README.md

 ## Dataset

-If you want to get the dataset, please refer the repo [GitHub repository](https://mng.bz/Adng).
+If you want to get the dataset, please refer the repo [the-verdict](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch02/01_main-chapter-code/the-verdict.txt).